Frances Slanger

 Frances Y. Slanger (born Friedel Yachet Schlanger, 1913 – October 21, 1944) was an American military nurse of Polish Jewish birth.
-The only American nurse to die due to enemy fire in the European theatre of World War II, she gained posthumous recognition for a letter she had written regarding the sacrifices of American soldiers which was published as an editorial in the military newspaper Stars and Stripes.
+One of many American nurses to die due to enemy fire in the European theatre of World War II, she gained posthumous recognition for a letter she had written regarding the sacrifices of American soldiers which was published as an editorial in the military newspaper Stars and Stripes.

 Early life

 A native of Łódź, Slanger came with her family to the United States in 1920; they lived in Roxbury, Massachusetts.
 Her father had already emigrated shortly before she was born; he was a fruit peddler, and she assisted him in his business while attending high school.
 Choosing to become a nurse, she enrolled in the Boston City Hospital School of Nursing, from which she graduated in 1937; she then began working in hospitals.
 She enlisted in the Army Nurse Corps in 1943, and thanks to persistent requests was deployed to Europe in 1944.
 Assigned to the 45th Field Hospital, she was one of four military nurses to enter Normandy after D-Day.
 She soon gained recognition for her ability to improvise under pressure and for her compassion towards those in her care.